OlegKhodokevich/bootique-jetty-demo/jetty-cors-demo/README.md

 # jetty-websocket-demo

-A simple example that explains how to run websocket on the Jetty server and Bootique.
+A simple example that explains how to run CORS mechanism on the Jetty server and Bootique.

 ## Prerequisites